nalamchaitanya/ROP/README.md

 The main difference between **Return to lib-c attack** and **Return Oriented Programming** is that the former one executes a whole function in the c library and then returns to another function i.e it chains function together however the later one chains gadgets together there by gaining more control over the execution.

-In this project we will do the Return Oriented Programming attacks inside the gdb as it disables the ASLR(Address Space Layout Randomization) which is done for an executable to keep the address space of the lib-c change randomly.
+**In this project we will do the Return Oriented Programming attacks inside the gdb as it disables the ASLR(Address Space Layout Randomization), which is done for an executable to keep the address space of the lib-c change randomly.**

 ##Requirements: